A Bedtime Routine

 Here are some key things to consider:

-• Temperature: Keep your room comfortably cool, ideally between 60-67°F (15-19°C).
-A cooler setting supports your body’s natural energetic rhythm for rest and helps your system settle into a calmer frequency.
+• Temperature: Keep your room comfortably cool, ideally between 60 and 67°F (15 and 19°C).
+A cooler setting supports your body's natural energetic rhythm for rest and helps your system settle into a calmer frequency.

 Making Your Sleep Space Sacred: